-Category Archives: Hospitals and hospital systems
+Category Archives: Hospitals

 Non-profit hospitals are required to provide a “community benefit” to qualify for tax-exempt status with the Internal Revenue Service.
 The Patient Protection and Affordable Care Act includes provisions for expanded community benefit opportunities with a focus on improving community and population health.